jbowdre/virtuallypotato/content/posts/run-vms-chromebook-hashicorp-vagrant/index.md

   - infrastructure-as-code
 comment: true # Disable comment if false.
 ---
 I've lately been trying to do more with [Salt](https://saltproject.io/) at work, but I'm still very much a novice with that tool.
 I thought it would be great to have a nice little lab environment where I could deploy a few lightweight VMs and practice managing them with Salt - without impacting any systems that are actually being used for anything.
-I thought it might be fun to create and manage the VMs with [HashiCorp Vagrant](https://www.vagrantup.com/), and ultimately provision them with [HashiCorp Terraform](https://www.terraform.io/).
-That would give me the tools for quickly creating and destroying a full lab environment in short order.
+I thought it might be fun to create and manage the VMs with [HashiCorp Vagrant](https://www.vagrantup.com/), which provides a declarative way to define what the VMs should look like.
+That will make it easy to build up, destroy, and redeploy a development environment in a simple, repeatable way.

 Also, because I'm a bit of a sadist, I wanted to do this all on my new [Framework Chromebook](https://frame.work/laptop-chromebook-12-gen-intel).
 I might as well put my 32GB of RAM to good use, right?
 It took a bit of fumbling, but this article describes what it took to get a Vagrant VM up and running in the [Linux Development Environment](https://chromeos.dev/en/linux) on my Chromebook (which is currently running ChromeOS v111 beta).

-Prereqs:
+### Install the prerequisites
+There are are a few packages which need to be installed before we can move on to the Vagrant-specific stuff.
+It's quite possible that these are already on your system.... but if they *aren't* already present you'll have a bad problem[^problem].
 ```shell
 sudo apt update
 sudo apt install \